What Is a Tender?

 What is the difference between docked and tendered?

 Being docked makes for a significantly faster embarkation and disembarkation process for guests.
-During peak times, there can still be lines while a ship is docked, but the lines move a lot quicker than lines for a tender.
+During peak times, there can still be lines while a ship is docked, but the lines move quicker than lines for a tender.

 Moreover, tenders can sometimes lead to queasiness in some guests from the bobbing up and down in the ocean, as well as fumes from the engines.

-If you are prone to seasickness, a port where the ship docks is a better option when trying to plan shore excursions.
+Tenders do have one advantage in offering a scenic ride to and from the ship.
+However, if you are prone to seasickness, a port where the ship docks is a better option when planning shore excursions.

-Cruise ships docking is faster and the most common way ships visit ports, but lines are not unheard of either.
+Docking is faster and the most common way ships visit ports, but lines are not unheard of either.
 Tenders take longer, but offer a scenic start and end to their port of call visit.